You are here

 For any exceptions, more information can be found under admissions standards.

 Letters of recommendation can be very helpful in consideration of your application.
 It's best to choose someone who can discuss your potential as a student, your motivation, skills, background, and character.
 This person should have first-hand knowledge of your art or academic achievements.
 We recommend asking someone such as an art teacher, liberal arts teacher, guidance counselor, employer, or mentor.

-If you are using the Common Application, you can provide the contact information of the recommender, and they will be able to submit an online form.
-If using the MassArt Application, there is no required form for letters of recommendation.
-At the top of the letter, please make sure your reference prominently lists:
+Using the Common Application, you can provide the contact information of the recommender, and they will be able to submit an online form on your behalf.